-Shoreline’s study abroad programs provide opportunities for students to learn one or more aspects of the multi-layered culture in the country of study, while encouraging self-discovery and shaping the role students will play in their future communities.
+Shoreline’s study abroad programs provide opportunities for students to learn about the culture in the country of study, while encouraging self-discovery and shaping the role students will play in their future communities.

-Shoreline’s programs are structured to support first-time international travelers.
-Study abroad can be a powerfully enriching experience for students who are well prepared.
+Our study abroad programs are structured to support first-time international travelers and can be powerfully enriching experiences for students who are well prepared.
 We therefore encourage students who are considering study abroad to begin preparing early in their college career.
 This includes:

-- Make an appointment with a study abroad advisor by emailing email@example.com.
+- Making an appointment with a study abroad advisor by emailing email@example.com.
 An advisor can help you select a ‘best-fit’ program and will help you get started with the planning process.

-- Because identity and communication skills will play a major role in the type of interactions you will have abroad, we recommend that prior to studying abroad, you take at least one of the following SCC courses: Introduction to Communication CMST&101, Communication for Social Change CMST203, Interpersonal Communication CMST&210, Intercultural Communication CMST203, Introduction to Multicultural Studies MCS105, Gender, Race and Class GWS284, and/or World Cultures ANTH130 - to begin thinking about identity, perception and communication in constructive ways.
+- Because identity and communication skills will play a major role in the type of interactions you will have abroad, we recommend that prior to studying abroad, you take one of the following Shoreline courses to begin thinking about identity, perception and communication in constructive ways: Introduction to Communication CMST&101, Communication for Social Change CMST203, Interpersonal Communication CMST&210, Intercultural Communication CMST203, Introduction to Multicultural Studies MCS105, Gender, Race and Class GWS284, and/or World Cultures ANTH130.

 - The health and safety of our students abroad is of paramount importance.
 Students should begin thinking about the health resources they rely upon here at home, and talk with an advisor about how they can continue to meet those needs while abroad.